uvex safety textiles (Ellefeld)

 The new state-of-the-art cut technology, that has been in use in Ellefeld since October 2017, saves several tens of thousands of metres of material every year, which no longer needs to be produced (and purchased).
 As a result, this means less fabric needs to be produced, which was previously wasted as offcuts.
 The sustainability balance has now improved significantly.
 Furthermore, depending on the cut, only the complete cut parts (without offcuts) are now sent, saving further CO2 emissions in transportation.
 This measure has transferred jobs to the production location in Germany.

-uvex safety group (Fürth)
+uvex Arbeitsschutz (Fürth)

 Replacement of central optidur with innovative flood cells

 The gradual replacement of the central optidur used to coat lenses with innovative flood cells saves energy and paint and also means that improved performance can be achieved in the coating process.
 Shorter set-up times allow for quicker changeovers between different models and paint systems, significantly increasing the quality of coatings that can be achieved.
 The energy consumption of the new flood cells is also lower than the optidur, despite improved output and higher variability.
 This means that nearly 44,000 kWh energy can be saved every year, which is equivalent to the average annual consumption of eleven four-person households.
+Solvent use has also dropped: In the past financial year, we reduced solvent use by almost five tonnes.

 DIN EN ISO 14001 - environment management system